paddytobias/research-software-management/PITCHME.md

 - More recognition for NTROs |
 - Reproducible research and the new age of research |

 ---
 ## Where to next?

 - Intersect runs Git training at UNE |
 - Developing central support for software management |
-- Promoting a single repository at UNE |
 - Promoting software management skills |
+- Considering a single repository at UNE |
-- supporting software outputs in the repository |
+- Supporting software research outputs in the repository |

 +++
 ## Reference list